DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Mismatch between function return type and returned variable
 - Incorrect register configuration of a peripheral
   - Using free-running mode when needing to change `ADMUX` (this is **medium** severity if it's not accounted for elsewhere in code)
+- Use of continuous polling instead of an interrupt (this will not be enforced until interrupts have been taught in class)
+- Incorrect use of bitwise AND to clear
+- No use of `CLI`/`SEI` or saving `SREG` in an ISR (this may be **medium** severity depending on context)
+- Toggling a variable instead of setting or clearing a flag, register, or variable based on an actual value
+- Checking for a value based on a variable instead of probing a pin or configuration register
+- Incorrect or conflicting keywords
+  - Not using `volatile` correctly
+- Two variables with the same name if both are local
+- Incorrect array size
+  - Character buffer in integer/long to string conversion

 ## Low Severity Issues
 **Definition:** The code will use too much program or data memory.
 The code will take longer than needed to execute.